Home / Encaustic Tools & Equipment / Comparing Encaustic Irons for fusing and painting effects

 • The temperature gauge is really nicely marked and has decisive clicks

 • The iron is very sturdy.
-I was concerned that it would be heavy but it is fine.
-I hope this one will last more than four years.
+I was concerned that it would be heavy but it is fine. **Update** I have now been using it for 3.5 years and it is still going strong.

 Please leave your comments below to share your experience using different irons.